This web page contains links to a variety of web tutorials and guides to computer technology and software used at SBCC. They are listed below:

 - TurnItin - plagiarism prevention software system used to store students' papers and for faculty to review, grade, and provide feedback on student papers.
 Only faculty can submit student paper deletion requests to the Turnitin administrator.
 Read these directions for more information.
 Contact Laurie Vasquez at X2724 to set up an account. - desktop/laptop

-- Lynda.com - The college has licensed all the Lynda.com products on a trial basis for one year...
-You can access Lynda.com materials after logging in via Campus Pipeline.
+- LinkedIn Learning - The college has licensed all the LinkedIn Learning products...
+You can access these materials after logging in via Campus Pipeline and selecting the resources' page.

 Mobile technologies for on-campus instruction